 Contact center managers have a dizzying array of technologies to choose from today: speech analytics, mobile apps, chat, voice biometrics, virtual queuing, visual IVR, web call-back, etc. How do they prioritize what’s best for their call center?

 As a guiding principle, it’s useful to remember that live conversations between your agents and customers have the biggest impact in determining customer satisfaction.
 As I’ve said many times on this blog: “The Voice Channel is King”.
 (See here and here.)

 Over the last year, I have presented data from several different surveys, in several different formats, to support this claim.
-But I think I’ve finally boiled it down to one chart that says it all.
+But I think I’ve finally boiled it down to one chart that says it all about contact center technology.

 Isn’t the Future About Multi-Channel Customer Service?

 Given the “multi-channel” future of customer service, you might think that the voice channel is losing its prominence.
 After all, if consumers are using email, chat, Twitter and Facebook, they must be less interested in calling, right?

 Wrong.
 The voice channel is more important than ever.